glitchassassin/digital-garden/content/Screeps Power Harvesting.md

 If they move at one tile every three ticks, we can distribute the parts as 33A/42H/25M.
 The duo spends 600 ticks traveling, then the remaining 900 ticks attacking the power bank. `33 ATTACK * 30 dmg * 900 ticks = 891k dmg`

 So our actual build will vary depending on the distance of the power bank.
-We'll also use this to calculate the
+We'll also use this to calculate the number of duos we'll need to crack the bank.